jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-18.md

 (v) Other entities identified by the ERC pursuant to the intent of the Act.
 Section 3.
 Mitigation on the Removal of Cross Subsidies.
-(a) Unbundled rates of the NPC and the Distribution Utilities as approved by the ERC in accordance with Section 36 of the Act, shall reflect the respective costs of providing service to End-users without any type of cross subsidy.
+(a) Unbundled rates of the NAPOCOR and the Distribution Utilities as approved by the ERC in accordance with Section 36 of the Act, shall reflect the respective costs of providing service to End-users without any type of cross subsidy.
 The removal of cross subsidies to the End-users of